-- There is a two line difference in visual acuity between the eyes.
+- There is a two-line difference in visual acuity between the eyes.

 - There is difficulty in achieving a reliable visual acuity measurement

 Assessment of a refractive error can only really be done via the process of refraction (generally carried out by an optometrist).
-In clinical ophthalmology, 'refraction' is actually an abbreviation for 'refractive correction' and it refers to the process by which the best possible visual acuity can be obtained for a patient.
+In clinical ophthalmology, 'refraction' is an abbreviation for 'refractive correction' and it refers to the process by which the best possible visual acuity can be obtained for a patient.
 Refraction has three objectives:

-- It measures the patient's refractive error.
+- Measure the patient's refractive error.

-- It provides the patient with appropriate corrective spectacles/lenses.
+- Provide appropriate corrective spectacles/lenses.

-Refraction has several components to it:
+Refraction has several components: